FredericGariepy/LighthouseLabs/PKM/W5/D1/RMF/RMF Stage 4 – Assessing Controls (Part One).md

 ```

 test \
+>  this activity involves testing the security controls to determine if they are effective in mitigating risks and protecting the system.
+This activity is primarily focused on assessing the control effectiveness.

 "The test method is the process of exercising one or more assessment objects (i.e., activities or mechanisms) under specified conditions to compare actual with expected behavior." \
 def test(AssessmentObjective.object.mechanisms, AssessmentObjective.object.activities) \
 ```python